The Erasmus+ programme

 To this aim, you must accredit and register your school on the platform by obtaining its OID code (Organization Identification Code, the old PIC code!).

-The more carefully you planned your work in the previous phases, the easier this phrase will be.
+The more carefully you plan your work in previous phases, the easier this step will be.

-If you have thought in advance about the details of the project implementation (such as the budget, management aspects, identification and communication of results), at this moment you will have to do no more than copy and paste the individual sections of the project that you have already written!
+If you have thought in advance about the details of the project implementation (such as the budget, management aspects, identification and communication of results), now you do not need to do any more than copy and paste the individual sections of the project that you have already written!

 Conclusion